"Thou shalt theme your tailgate food around the visiting rival."Rule 7 of The 10 Commandments of College Football Fandom

 - Bleach solution in spray bottle

-- Boom box for the parking lot and pocket radio for inside the stadium
+- Boom box or wireless speaker for the parking lot and pocket radio for inside the stadium

 - Bottle and can openers